drkpxl/drkpxl_hexo/source/_posts/2024-11-22-frost-a-modern-theme-for-obsidian-users.md

     - code
 ---

-# Frost: A Modern Theme for Obsidian Users

 I have always struggled with what is the "best" note taking app.
 I was using Apple notes for a while but I always got stuck with the fact it doesn't support Markdown so I turned to Obsidian.
 Overall it's been great for me but none of the themes felt exactly right to me so I decided to have a crack at making one myself.
 I used a bit of AI to help but I got to where I wanted to be and really have an Obsidian setup I like.